 Using publicly available data from your Zillow listing, they’ll ask you to verify those details and mention anything that has since been updated, altered, etc.

-That part is a bit of a question mark because it’s unclear if agents get a commission and if so, how much.
+That part is a bit of a question mark because it’s unclear if real estate agents get a commission and if so, how much.
 But Zillow does recommend that you use an agent as you would with any other home selling service.

 If you don’t already have an agent, Zillow can connect you to one in your area.
 It will be a so-called “Premier Agent,” which I believe is someone who advertises on Zillow.